 Great Lakes Brewing

-Chillwave Double IPA - advancing to third round
+Chillwave Double IPA - advancing to fifth round

-Congratulations to Great Lakes, Fat Head’s and BREW Kettle and good luck in the next round, which will be held Sunday, March 3 in Syracuse, NY.
+Congratulations to Great Lakes, Fat Head’s and BREW Kettle and good luck in the next round, which will be held Sunday, March 16th.
 Stay tuned.

 Angels on the Avenue has announced their 6th annual Winter Beer Tour – Saturday, February 22, 2014.
 Stops include